Art by Janet L. Snell

 "Yeah, I'm alright, I'm alright," he told her testily, waving her away.

 Morshky sat back down in what he assumed was his seat.
-Other economy class passengers were staring at him, and some stage-whispered that he might be contagious.
+Other economy class passengers were staring at him, and some stage-whispered he might be contagious.
 He pretended not to notice them since they were only manifestations of his hallucination.

-Just then there was an announcement concerning a black bag that was switched at the x-ray machine at the airport.
+Just then there was an announcement concerning a black bag switched at the x-ray machine at the airport.
 "Will the following passenger report to the captain," the voice announced and then called Morshky's name.

 The captain turned out to be the same self-styled government agent who had first contacted him.
 Or at least he looked enough like Smithers to be his twin, though he pretended he wasn't.